zandbelt/ping-scripts-deploy/README.md

 ping-scripts-deploy
 ===================
-This repository contains scripts that allow you to quickly deploy PingFederate, PingAccess, Quickstart demo applications, Integration Kits and the OAuth 3.x playground in various combinations and versions.
+This repository contains scripts that allow you to quickly deploy PingFederate, PingAccess, Quickstart demo applications, Integration Kits and the OAuth 2.0 Playground in various combinations and versions.

 It will save you from manually unzipping files, copying license files, starting the